abrensch/brouter/misc/readmes/readme.txt

 From the above link you find routing data for all places in the world where OSM data is available.
-The carsubset datafiles are needed only if you want to calculate car-routes ovefr lomg distances, otherwise you are fine with just the normal (full) rd5's.
+The carsubset datafiles are needed only if you want to calculate car-routes over long distances, otherwise you are fine with just the normal (full) rd5's.

 The minimum files BRouter needs to work are e.g.

-/mnt/sdcard/brouter/segments2/E5_N45.rd5
+/mnt/sdcard/brouter/segments3/E5_N45.rd5
 /mnt/sdcard/brouter/profiles2/lookups.dat
 /mnt/sdcard/brouter/profiles2/trekking.brf